Gotland Coastal Artillery Regiment: Barracks and training areas

 The Gotland Coastal Artillery Regiment was based in Fårösund, about 55 km north of Visby.
 Initially, in 1904, a warehouse was rebuilt into a barracks.
 During the years 1939-1944, the majority of the barracks area was built which constituted the Fårösund Garrison.
 During the 1980s, among other things, a school building was added.
 In 2000, the government decided that the garrison area with airfield (Bunge Airfield) should be listed.
 Four disbanded regiments in Sweden have received this legal protection.
 Thus, KA 3 became a national cultural heritage.
 After the disbandment, the state administration company Vasallen took over the area, with the task of selling or renting the premises to entrepreneurs.
 Among other things, there is today a film studio, Kustateljén, where a number of well-known Swedish films have been recorded.
 On 15 January 2018, the Swedish Fortifications Agency entered into an acquisition agreement with Fastighets AB Bunge Kronhagen, with the purchase of the naval port in Fårösund for SEK 20 million.
 On 30 April 2018, the naval port of Fårösund was transferred to state property, which included the three properties Gotland Bunge Kronhagen 3:69, Bunge Kronhagen 3:70 and Bunge Kronhagen 3:71.

+Artillery guns

+The following guns were used at GK/KA 3 from 1880s until 2000: